H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

    c)Participants eliminate templates in ABBA system, where A is winner of coinflip, until one template remains, this template will be played in third Party in Match.
    </ul>

-4. Wybór koloru oraz zamku:
+4. Color and town selection:

-   1).
-On non-mirror templates (6lm10f fixed, Conquest, Duel 2.69R, Jebus Cross, Jebus Outcast 2.96A):
+   `1)` On non-mirror templates (6lm10f fixed, Conquest, Duel 2.69R, Jebus Cross, Jebus Outcast 2.96A):
    <ul style="list-style: none;">

    a) The towns are drawn using the Random Town vs Random Town option; if two identical towns are drawn, the drawing should be repeated,

-   b) Participtants can request a reroll of towns and banning 0-2 drawn towns.
-Fee for reroll is diffrent on each template and is determined by Templates Regulations The winner of the coin flip is the first to declare their willingness to reroll.
+   b) Participtants can request a reroll of towns and banning 0-2 drawn towns by 500 gold fee.
+The winner of the coin flip is the first to declare their willingness to reroll.
 There is a maximum of one such ban per Participtant per Match.
 If the same pair of towns is drawn as before the reroll, the drawing should be made again,

    c) The bidding for the town and color begins with the Participant who won the coin flip.
 The first bidding refers to the towns, the second to the color.
    </ul>
-   2).
-On mirror templates (h3dm3_nc, mt_Jebus, mt_Nebula):
+   `2)` On mirror templates (h3dm3_nc, mt_Jebus, mt_Nebula):
    <ul style="list-style: none;">

    a) Town is drawn using Random Town option,

-   b) Participtants can request a reroll of town and banning 0-1 drawn towns.
-Fee for reroll is diffrent on each template and is determined by Templates Regulations The winner of the coin flip is the first to declare their willingness to reroll.
+   b) Participtants can request a reroll of town and banning 0-1 drawn towns by 500 gold fee.
+The winner of the coin flip is the first to declare their willingness to reroll.
 There is a maximum of one such ban per Participtant per Match,

    c) The bidding for color begins with the Participant, who won the coin flip.
    </ul>
-   3).
-Selecting starting heroes on mirror templates other than mt_MP 2.0:
+   `3)` Selecting starting heroes on mirror templates (where player A is winner of bidding for color):
    <ul style="list-style: none;">
-   a) Red player bans 0-3 heroes,
+   a) player A bans 0-3 heroes,

-   b) The blue player chooses one of the remaining starting heroes in the drawn faction,
+   b) player B chooses one of the remaining starting heroes in the drawn faction,

-   c) The blue player chooses one of the remaining starting heroes in the drawn faction.
+   c) player A chooses one of the remaining starting heroes in the drawn faction.
    </ul>

 ## 5. Restarts
-Restarty

 1. Each of Participtant has two subjectives restarts per Party in the first day (2 x 111) or one restarts in the second day (1 x 112) on non-mirror templates, and on mirror templates they have one restart in the first day per Party.